Asian Markets Slammed Again As Virus Fears Cause Global Turmoil - UrduPoint

 Asian Markets Slammed Again As Virus Fears Cause Global Turmoil

-Asian markets were hammered yet again on Friday, tracking a collapse in New York and Europe as the coronavirus spread rapidly around the world with the WHO warning the deadly epidemic was now at a "decisive point
+Asian markets spiralled downwards Friday, extending a collapse in New York and Europe that has wiped trillions of dollars off valuations as the coronavirus spread rapidly around the world with the WHO warning the deadly epidemic was now at a "decisive point

-Hong Kong, (UrduPoint / Pakistan Point News - 28th Feb, 2020 ):Asian markets were hammered yet again on Friday, tracking a collapse in New York and Europe as the coronavirus spread rapidly around the world with the WHO warning the deadly epidemic was now at a "decisive point".
+Hong Kong, (UrduPoint / Pakistan Point News - 28th Feb, 2020 ):Asian markets spiralled downwards Friday, extending a collapse in New York and Europe that has wiped trillions of dollars off valuations as the coronavirus spread rapidly around the world with the WHO warning the deadly epidemic was now at a "decisive point".

+Tokyo, Sydney, Seoul and Bangkok all fell by more than three percent while Jakarta was hammered more than four percent.

-Equities from the United States to Asia are on course to record their worst week since the global financial crisis more than a decade ago as investors run to the hills on fears the virus will smash the global economy.
+The casualties have put equities around the world on course to record their worst week since the global financial crisis more than a decade ago as investors run to the hills on fears the virus will smash the global economy.

 And while the panic has already caused a bloodbath on trading floors, there are warnings there could be worse to come.